 JNIOR, a Network I/O Resource utilizing the JAVA™ platform, is a cost-effective automation controller that communicates over a network using TCP/IP via an Ethernet Port or via its serial port.
 The JNIOR is a general-purpose automation controller and I/O device that is easily configurable for controlling and monitoring your equipment or process via the built-in web pages, by enabling the built-in software applications, interaction with an application running on another computer, or by adding your own applications.

-Currently there are 4 different Models of the Series 4 JNIOR, each very similar to one another with a few differences.
+Currently, there are 4 different Models of the Series 4 JNIOR, each very similar to the other with a few differences.